 EMAGENIT has had a 20 + year relationship with NASA starting in the mid 90's.
-In the mid to late 90's, its founder David Hooper, taught Excel VBA courses for:
+Over the years, EMAGENIT's founder David Hooper has taught Excel VBA courses for:

 We have also trained individual NASA personnel in our public courses from NASA JPL, NASA Goddard, NASA Michoud and NASA Johnson Space Flight center.